alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 If your medicine is authorised, you can apply for a certificate.

-Import certificates are issued by the Veterinary Medicines Directorate (VMD).

 There are 4 types of import certificates:

 s1.
-Special Import Certificate (SIC) for EU authorised veterinary medicinal products

-s2.
-Special Treatment Certificate (STC) for all other products.

-s3.
-Wholesale Dealers Import Certificate (WDIC) for wholesalers who import and hold medicinal products that are then supplied to the holder of an SIC or STC.
+Special Import Certificate (SIC) for EU authorised veterinary medicinal products s2.
+Special Treatment Certificate (STC) for all other products. s3.
+Wholesale Dealers Import Certificate (WDIC) for wholesalers who import and hold medicinal products that are then supplied to the holder of an SIC or STC. s4.

-s4.
 Research Import Certificate (RIC). for project licence holders who need a product or substance for licenced use in research performed under the Animal (Scientific Procedure) Act (A(SP)A).

 ###SIC and STC

 You can only apply to import veterinary medicines under the SIC or STC if you’re a:

-veterinary surgeon registered with the Royal College of Veterinary Surgeons (RCVS).
+- veterinary surgeon registered with the Royal College of Veterinary Surgeons (RCVS).
+- Home Office Project license holder

-Home Office Project License Holder
+[SME question: How do you apply for the Home Office Project licence?]
-###STCs
+
+###STCs

 You must submit an application each individual animal.
 An application for a group of animals such as a herd or flock on the same treatment may be submitted as one application; however, a group of horses is not regarded as a herd.
 Poultry cannot be used as a species type, but one application can cover a flock of chickens or flock of turkeys.

 ###SICs

-You can make an application for a number of animals regardless of the species, because some products are authorised for use in many species and you may wish to keep these products in stock for use in multiple species on a case by case basis.
+You can make an application for a number of animals regardless of the species.

 ###Apply for an SIC or STC

 You should [apply for your certificate online](https://www.vmd.defra.gov.uk/sis/default.aspx).

-The VMD will only accept applications for SIC and STC by email if the online system is not working.
+The Veterinary Medicines Directorate (VMD) will only accept applications for SIC and STC by email if the online system is not working.
 In these cases, please use the applications forms below:

-SIC application form (MS Word Document, 44.1KB)
+[SIC application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/549418/_630643_Application_Form_SIC.docx) (MS Word Document, 44.1KB)
-STC application form (MS Word Document, 62.5KB)
+[STC application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/549417/_630628_Application_Form_STC.docx) (MS Word Document, 62.5KB)

 ###Live vaccines

 For information on importing live vaccines under a SIC or STC, contact [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk)

 ###Repeat certificates

 You may be able to apply for ‘repeat STC’, allowing you to obtain further certificates for the same product, quantity and animal as applied for in the initial application.

- [Question for SME: Under which circumstances?]
+[Question for SME: Under which circumstances can you apply for a repeat STC?]

 The option to apply for a repeat online and the due date will be stated on the initial certificate.
 A repeat may be applied for up to 1 week before the due date.
 Please contact the VMD with any queries [how?]

+[SME question: can you apply for a repeat SIC?]

 ###New products